FIVER FEST! 12-26 MARCH 2022

 We were nine on 1st July 2019! – Then and Now

 The Storeroom furniture re-use charity began life at Unit 42, Bridge Road, Cowes on 1st July 2010.
-The premises were very basic compared to our modern warehouse at 1 Mariners Way, which we moved to August 2013.
+The premises were very basic compared to our modern warehouse at 1 Mariners Way, which we moved to in August 2013.

 In the last nine years we have seen the closure and decline of various support services for those in our community who are in genuine need, which has made so many lives even more difficult.
 No-one should never underestimate how much disadvantaged people appreciate the opportunity to purchase affordable furniture to make their living space more comfortable, so it has been heartening in the last twelve months to have seen a few new schemes emerge which are helping people in this way.

-Storeroom’s Community Project – Then and Now – Summer 2019!
+Storeroom’s Community Project – May 2014 then Summer 2019!

 The premises at 25 Somerton became part of Storeroom Charity on 1 May 2015 and originally housed our Education project.
 Sadly due to lack of funding, we could not forward plan and Education closed four years later.
 In that time Education had run a successful Skills Gap training project, which saw 678 learners.
 Of these, 152 people attended for an activity and 526 learners took an accredited course and gained a recognised certification (NOCN) to show prospective employers their achievement.
 Learner’s new trades based skills would have helped them in their home life as well as with employment opportunities.
 Around 20% of Education’s learners went on into employment, self-employment or further education after they finished their course, or in some cases, courses.